dispatch/classic/README.txt

 Version History

+0.7	Wicket DataView support arrives in this version.
+Though it has
+	always been possible to write your own IDataProvider, Databinder now includes one for you.
+See the baseball players example.

+	The provided User class has been renamed DataUser to avoid that reserved table name in some databases.
+You will need to update any code referring to this class.
+Subclassing of DataSignInPage has been streamlined.

+	The data-app archetype now includes a sample entity.
+In web.xml, it uses the new RedirectFilter class to send context-root requests to the Wicket servlet.
+All Databinder projects using the now-deprecated RedirectServlet are encouraged to switch to RedirectFilter as it permits static content under the context-root.

+	RenderedLabel now loads its image when its markup is rendered, so that drawing the image when it is later requested will not require a model to be reattached.

+	PageStyleLink and PropertyListModel, which have been deprecated for some time, are now out of the library.
+The StyleLink and ScriptLink classes have been rewritten to fall under the PackagedResourceReference component, requiring the removal of
+	their constructors that took the Class object as an IModel.
+	Please use these classes with a simple Class object.

-0.5	This version adds integration with the wicket-auth-roles package
+0.6	This version adds integration with the wicket-auth-roles package
 	via the AuthDataApplication superclass.
 Default implementation
 	classes for users and roles are built in, along with basic sign in, registration, and remember-me functionality.
 The recipe book example demonstrates selective authentication for data editing.

 	A new SublistProjectionModel class breaks lists into chunked or transposed sublists for common rendering styles (see bookmarks).
 	A RenderedLabel component renders its model into an image using any font available to the JVM, as demonstrated in the new graffiti example.
 AjaxOnKeyPausedUpdater triggers Ajax updates
 	when input pauses in a TextField or TextArea and replaces the old "every key" behavior of SearchPanel.
 Added support for Hibernate criteria queries to object and list models.

 	Changed structure of data-app archetype to be compatible with Maven 2.0.4.
 HTML and property resources are now stored alongside Java sources by default.
 Incremented versions of several dependencies, including Wicket to 1.2.1 which now enforces that session-stored objects be Serializable by default.
-	(Expect a few migration hiccups.)

 0.5	Trimming and meshing for Wicket 1.2, including deprecation of
 	PropertyListView and removal of application.properties from
 	the data-app archetype.
 Recognition of the wicket.configuration